miqololo/l1-modular-blockchain/docs/architecture.md

 **What it is**: `llama.cpp`'s HTTP server, run as a sidecar.
 Loads a pinned model (TinyLlama-1.1B-Chat-Q4_K_M in Phase 0.5) and serves a `/completion` API.

 **Why a sidecar (vs embedded in inference-node)**: keeps the Go binary pure-Go, makes the runtime swappable by changing one container, and gives us a stable image SHA for verification domains.
-See `.claude/internal/adr/0003-runtime-and-verification-domains.md` for the full rationale.

 **Pluggable**: Phase 1+ will support vLLM and candle as alternative runtimes.
 The HTTP API is what couples them — same `/completion` shape works across runtimes.